-Here are some ideas I put together to help you get organized before the Holidays season and stay organized afterwards too.
-I created a Holiday Checklist which allows you to check off all the things you may need to do to be ready for this busy time of year.
-If you want me to send you a copy, I would be happy to do so.
-Just pop me an email.
+Here are some ideas I put together to help you get organized for the holidays and stay organized afterward.
+I also created a Holiday Checklist so you can check off what you might need to do to prepare for this busy time of year.

-It would be a really good idea to go through all the toys, crafts and books your children have accumulated before they receive more.
+It’s a really good idea to go through all the toys, crafts, games, and books your children have accumulated before they receive more.
 Please involve them in the process.
-Even young children can understand that there are other children who do not get books and toys for Christmas and what a great thing they would be doing if they were to give some of their things to those with less.
-Most children love the idea of helping others and will usually willingly give away most of what they own.
+Even young children can understand that others do not get holiday gifts.
+Most children love the idea of helping others and will usually willingly give away some of what they own.
 Teaching children the value of donating their gently used items teaches empathy and compassion.

-I notice that my neighbors across the way had the holiday decorations and tree up by the third week of November.
-Now that’s what I call organized!
-However, I don’t think that’s the norm.
-A couple of weeks in advance seems plenty soon enough to me but I’m a bit of a Grinch so don’t listen to me if you like to do it early.
-The most important tip I can offer is instead of adding holiday décor on top of your year-round decor items, pack away those pieces in the bins that your holiday decorations are in and just use the holiday décor.
-Otherwise, you may end up with a sea of clutter and you won’t enjoy your holiday look.
+My neighbours across the way usually put up their decorations and Christmas tree by the third week of November.
+However, I don’t think that’s typical.
+A few weeks before the holidays is soon enough for me, but if you like to do it early, feel free.
+My most important tip is to avoid adding holiday décor on top of your regular décor items.
+Instead, pack away your year-round pieces in the bins where you keep your holiday decorations and use the holiday décor.
+Otherwise, you may end up with a sea of clutter, and you won’t enjoy your holiday look.

 There is lots to do and so little time, but when you use these tips to get organized for the holidays (and the checklist below), you can enjoy stress-free festivities with family and friends.
 And, if you need some holiday décor advice, feel free to contact me.